zeek/zeek/README.ScriptOpt.INTERNALS.md

 frame and the interpreter `Frame` _statically_: they are built once and do not require tear-down upon function exit because the next time the function is invoked, the natural process of re-using the frame slots will recover the previous memory.
-Recursive functions, however, require dynamic frames for reentrancy.
+(Recursive functions, however, require dynamic frames for reentrancy.)
 This change extends the lifetime of local variables somewhat, but comes with a significant performance benefit.
-It helps here that the frames are quite small due to the previous optimization step.
+It helps here that the frames are often quite small due to the previous optimization step.

 <br>